BRICS ACADEMIC FORUM

 • With a view to protecting natural resources as a basis of biosecurity, what best national practices could be shared among the BRICS states?

-• What standards of healthcare quality should guide the BRICS countries in building their own ecosystem?
-What else could be done by BRICS states in healthcare to ensure the well-being of their citizens?
+• What else could be done by BRICS states in healthcare to ensure the well-being of their citizens?

 Speakers: